 When Yemenia Flight 626 left Sana’s International Airport in Yemen for the Indian Ocean island of Comoros on June 30, 2009, 14 year-old Bahia Bakari knew only that she was headed for a summer vacation with her mother.
-Have departed from Paris with stops in Marseille and Yemen, Bahia and her mother were just minutes from landing in Comoros when the Airbus A310 plunged into the ocean nine miles from the coast of Grande Comore Island.
+Having departed from Paris with stops in Marseille and Yemen, Bahia and her mother were just minutes from landing in Comoros when the Airbus A310 plunged into the ocean nine miles from the coast of Grande Comore Island.
 The crash killed 152 of the 153 people on board the flight with Bahia Bakari being the sole-survivor.

 Having little swimming experience and with no life jacket, Bakari clutched a piece of wreckage and hung on for dear life through the long cold night, alone in the Indian Ocean.
 It wasn't until over nine hours later that she was rescued from the floating wreckage of the airplane.
 Flown back to Paris for treatment of her injuries, Bakari was immediately labeled the miracle girl by the press.
 She recovered from her injuries and in 2010 released a French memoir detailing her account of the ordeal.
 She has since turned down an offer from Steven Spielberg to turn her book into a movie.

 Bahia has the dubious distinction of being the survivor of the deadliest sole-survivor ocean airplane crash, and the second deadliest sole-survivor accident ever.
-In the summer of 2011, Bahia met another sole-survivor, George Lamson, who made the journey to France to meet with Bahia.
+In the summer of 2011, Bahia met another sole-survivor, George Lamson, who made the journey to France to meet with her.

 Of all 14 sole-survivors, the most compelling story certainly must be that of pilot Jim Polehinke.
 That’s right, Pilot Jim Polehinke.
 You see Jim was the co-pilot of Comair Flight 5191 that crashed in Lexington, Kentucky on August 27, 2006.
 Pulled from the wreckage with life threatening injuries, Jim was rushed to the hospital where he remained in a coma following surgery to amputate his left leg.
 Jim suffered brain damage in the crash and has no memory of the events leading up to the crash.